Albright Institute of Archaeological Research: Albright Live YouTube Channel

 The institute runs the Albright Live YouTube Channel, which features original content developed by the institute, including lectures, workshops, and other live and recorded content.
-This includes the series The Shmunis Family Conversations in the Archaeology and History of Ancient Israel with Israel Finkelstein.
-As of March 2021, 10 episodes of this series have been released with at least 22 episodes in development.
+The includes the series The Shmunis Family Conversations in the Archaeology and History of Ancient Israel with Israel Finkelstein.
 The series is set up as an interview-style conversation between Albright Institute Director Matthew J. Adams and archaeologist Israel Finkelstein.
-Episodes cover the rise of Ancient Israel as evidenced by archaeology, ancient Near Eastern textual sources, the Bible, and archaeology from the Late Bronze Age through the Hellenistic Period.
+Overall, 27 episodes covered the rise of Ancient Israel as evidenced by archaeology, ancient Near Eastern textual sources, the Bible, and archaeology from the Late Bronze Age through the Hellenistic Period.

 Meals by Hisham

-Meals by Hisham is a fundraising program developed by Director Matthew J. Adams and Albright Chef Hisham M'farreh in response to the closing of the institute during the COVID-19 pandemic.
+Meals by Hisham is a fundraising program developed by former Director Matthew J. Adams and Albright Chef Hisham M'farreh in response to the closing of the institute during the COVID-19 pandemic.
 The program features appetizers, dinners, and deserts offered twice weekly for pickup and delivery.